openshift/enhancements/enhancements/machine-api/remediation-history.md

 - in the `needsRemediation` func:
   - for failed machines and unhealthy node conditions: track detection
-  - for missing nodes after remdiation start: track successful fencing
+  - for missing nodes after remediation start: track successful fencing
-  - for healthy nodes: track finished remdiation

 - in the `remediate` and `remediationStrategyExternal` funcs: track remediation start